Working Memory

 3. Sequence Information Thoughtfully

 Introduce new material gradually.
-Start with the most essential ideas, then build outward.
-Avoid overwhelming learners with too much information at once.
+Start with essential ideas, then expand outward.
+Avoid overwhelming learners with excessive information simultaneously.

 4. Use Visuals Strategically

-Working memory is not just verbal—it includes visual-spatial channels.
-Diagrams, animations, and visual cues can reduce verbal overload and support deeper processing when aligned with the instructional goal.
+Working memory includes visual-spatial channels.
+Diagrams, animations, and visual cues reduce verbal overload and support deeper processing when aligned with instructional goals.

 5. Build in Processing Time

-Don’t rush.
-Give learners time to reflect, summarize, and mentally rehearse.
-Even brief pauses can support memory consolidation and reduce overload.
+Allow learners time to reflect, summarize, and mentally rehearse.
+Brief pauses support memory consolidation and reduce overload.

 6. Support Transfer to Long-Term Memory

-Encourage connections to prior knowledge.
-Use analogies, examples, and prompts that activate long-term memory so that working memory doesn’t have to carry the entire cognitive load alone.
+Encourage connections to prior knowledge using analogies, examples, and prompts that activate long-term memory, reducing the burden on working memory.

 7. Minimize Unproductive Task Switching